BradleyA/git-TEST-commit-automation/hooks/README.md

 * Quick uninstall on any Git repository
 * Quick check of test case depth for a file (option -f) and all files for any Git repository (option -a)
 * Quick setup of default SA- test cases for a file (options --filename sample.sh --add)
-* Quick upgrade of default test cases and git-TEST-commit-automation commands (setup-git-TEST-cases.sh)
+* Quick upgrade of default test cases and git-TEST-commit-automation commands (git-setup-TEST-cases.sh)
 * Quick reduction of untracked TEST case files (option -c)

 [Return to top](https://github.com/BradleyA/git-TEST-commit-automation/blob/master/hooks/README.md#git-TEST-commit-automation)